gwastro/pycbc/examples/cal/foton_filter_esd_saturation/README.rst

   examples/cal/foton_filter_esd_saturation

-We will generate h(t) for a CBC waveform and filter it will several filterbanks to get ETMY DAC counts.
+We will generate h(t) for a CBC waveform and filter it will several filterbanks to get ETMY DAC counts or PCAL counts.

-This example should be run at either the LLO or LHO cluster.
+This example should be run at either the CIT, LLO, or LHO cluster.

 =================================================
 Add ROOT and foton to pycbc installation